 The Skin's Three Layers and Scar Formation

 The skin is composed of three layers, each of which is vitally important for giving the skin its tone, texture, and ability to heal and produce scars.
-In order to understand why scars form as part of the wound-healing process, or in response to a burn or infected cut, it’s helpful to first learn about the skin’s three distinct layers.
+Scars form in response to burns, infected cuts, acne, injuries and surgical procedures.
+To understand why our bodies create scars, it’s helpful to first learn about the skin’s three distinct layers.

-The epidermis is the top, outermost layer of the skin that acts as a waterproof barrier, protecting the body from environmental pathogens.
+The epidermis is the top, outermost layer of the skin that acts as a waterproof barrier, protecting the body against environmental pathogens.
 This layer is also responsible for regulating the amount of water released from the body via sweat glands and other forms of transepidermal water loss.
-Under a microscope, the cells of the Epidermis appear flat and scaly.
+The epidermis is further divided into five sublayers.
+Under a microscope, the cells of the stratum corneum (top layer of the epidermis) appear flat and scaly.

 The dermis comprises the thick, vascular layer of the skin lying beneath the epidermis.
 Tough connective tissues, fibroblasts, and collagen constitute the substance of the dermis.
 Hair follicles, sweat glands, and mechanoreceptors (touch sensors) are also present in this lively middle layer of the skin.
 Sweat and other secretions emitted by the dermis reach the skin's surface through small openings called pores.